Statuses in Latin with translation. Quotes in Latin with translation

 Scire leges non hoc est verba earum tenere, sed vim ac potestatem.

-"Knowledge of the laws is not to remember their words, but to understand their meaning."
+“Knowing laws is not about remembering their words, but about understanding their meaning.”

 Melius est nomen bonum quam magnae divitiae.